tommot/truemed-interview/README.md

 It's important to make sure your submission is only visible to people with collaborator access to your private repo.
 Do not make a pull request against our main repository.
 Instead:

-- Create a new branch with your changes
+- Create a new branch (from your private fork's main branch) with your changes
 - Create a Pull Request against your own fork's main branch
 - Add `john@truemed.com` as an outside collaborator and email him a link to your Pull Request.